cashubtc/nuts/XX.md

 Knowing Charlie's public key, and the set of mints and _units_ and keysets that are trusted by Charlie, and a minimum channel lifetime that Charlie requires, Alice defines the channel parameters as follows:

- - `sender_pubkey`: Alice's key.
-Could be an ephemeral pubkey just for this channel
+ - `sender_pubkey`: Alice's 33-byte compressed SEC1 public key.
+It may be
+   an ephemeral public key used only for this channel.
- - `receiver_pubkey`: Charlie's key.
+ - `receiver_pubkey`: Charlie's 33-byte compressed SEC1 public key.

  - `mint` string: URL of mint
  - `unit`: typically `sat` or `msat`